GET A CASH OFFER NOW

 The actual amount of wood termites can destroy depends on the type of termite, size of the colony, wood type and condition, what other food sources are available, and the temperature.
 For instance, termites are less active in colder temperatures, although they are active year-round in most states.

 Formosan termite colonies are typically larger and cause more damage at a faster rate, than other types such as subterranean, drywood or dampwood termite colonies.
 A Formosan termite colony can cause extensive damage to a home in less than six months in a location with ideal conditions and climate.
-If a Formosan termite infestation goes unnoticed and untreated in a hot, humid climate, a home can have significant damage in approximately two years.
+If a Formosan termite infestation goes unnoticed and untreated in a hot, humid climate, a home can have significant damage in approximately two to three years.

 What is a termite swarm?